craftcms/docs/docs/5.x/reference/field-types/matrix.md

 ### Site Settings <Badge text="New!" />

-Nested entries can have their own URIs and templates.
+Nested entries can have their own URLs and templates.

 ::: tip
 Incorporate the owner’s URI in a nested element by using `{owner.uri}` in its **URI Format** [object template](../../system/object-templates.md)!